Jamie Eason's LiveFit Recipes: Pumpkin Protein Bars

 - Combine first 11 ingredients and mix well.

-- Add the final 3 ingredients (4, if adding walnuts), and mix until incorporated.
+- Add the oat flour, whey protein, almond milk, and walnuts, and mix until incorporated.
 Spread batter into the Pyrex dish and bake for 30 min.

 - Makes 24 squares.